 Preparing a Green Card Application Package

 Filling out forms correctly and assembling a proper package of materials is critical.
-Based on Lockbox Rejection Data, USCIS rejects about 9.7% of applications.
-After that, they deny approximately 7.0% of applications according to DHS statistics.
+Based on Lockbox Rejection Data, USCIS rejects almost 10 percent of applications.
+Once applications are accepted processing, USCIS may also deny the case.
+In the most recent four quarters, USCIS has an average denial rate of over 18 percent for family-based I-485 applications according to DHS statistics.

 Green Card Time Line